browncoin-project/Browncoin/README.md

 ## Welcome to Browncoin!

 ## Attention:
-### Browncoin network upgrade soon on MainNet on Block 400000 .
+### Browncoin network upgrade soon on MainNet at Block 400000 .
 Check v1.2 release notes in [releases](https://github.com/browncoin-project/Browncoin/releases/).
 ### Please upgrade your wallets to the latest release
 ### After block 400000, All users including 2b2t players will be able to mine Browncoin easily using their GPUs.
 Browncoin is becoming an ASIC-resistant coin to encourage fair mining.
 What is Browncoin?